 Do you know what I cannot stand about travel in the USA?
 The public transport.
 Or the lack thereof.
-New Zealand wasn’t a prime example either but at least it wasn’t so big.
+Backpacking New Zealand wasn’t a prime example either but at least it wasn’t so big.
 What is a solo traveller to do when leaving the driving licence at home but having driving experience that amounts to zero anyway?
 Bus is the magic keyword and the bus I took.
 It had aided me I my travels across England, Australia, New Zealand, South Korea and Japan before and so it was to chauffer me from one place to another yet again.
-And so, I teamed up with Megabus to get me down the east coast and try it out free of charge to tell you about my adventures.
+And so, I teamed up with Megabus to get me down the East Coast.

 Fast Slow Travel – The East Coast in a Month

 I am a big advocate of slow travel, which involves actually seeing the landscape pass you buy instead of flying over it armed with a sleeping mask and an in-flight screen depicting altitudes and distances.
+Sure, you won’t see or reach under-the-radar US locations this way but you can get definitely closer on a budget.
 I love flying, too.
 To me, all kinds of travel are exciting and to keep that spark, you need to spice it up and go the distance.

 With the United States of America, distances are huge.
 When going from Boston to Miami, most people would opt for plane, but why would they miss out on all these colourful stops inbetween – and I am not speaking about only during autumn season.
 With the arrival of the American fall, I had come across the pond in my plane that took me from Iceland over Greenland and to Boston, the city of Harvard and tea parties.
 Relentlessly beating the jetlag, I walked the Boston Heritage Talk, befriended squirrels and schemed for more travel stops.